AartiP87/aartiparmar_2511841_part3_regression_insights/analysis/model_comparison.md

 ## Recommendation

-**Use Model M3 (Multiple Regression) for business decisions.** It provides the best fit and the most nuanced understanding of what drives monthly sales.
+Using Model M3 (Multiple Regression) for business decisions.It provides the best fit and the most nuanced understanding of what drives monthly sales.
 Model M1 (Footfall) is a useful, communicable tool for operational target-setting.
 Model M2 (Marketing) should not be used in isolation.

 **Priority actions based on M3:**
 1. Invest in footfall-generating activities (top driver)